 Students follow a scheme of work which develops their mathematical understanding and aims to re-engage those students who have previously struggled with the subject.
 Students work on tasks which involve problem-solving and lateral thinking, as well as taking further their existing mathematical knowledge.
 Topics include: Number, Algebra, Ratio and Proportion, Geometry and Measures, and Statistics and Probability.
 Students are also given the opportunity to develop their ‘Functional Maths’ skills by working on real-life problems.

-Personal, Social, Health Education & Citizenship focuses on developing the knowledge, skills and understanding students need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
-The comprehensive topic coverage include physical and emotional wellbeing, relationship education and personal finance and are delivered with consideration and compassion to the individual needs of our students.
+Personal, Social, Health Education & Citizenship (PSHE) focuses on developing the knowledge, skills and understanding students need to lead confident, healthy, independent lives.
+PSHE helps students become informed, active, and responsible citizens.
+The comprehensive topic coverage includes physical and emotional wellbeing, relationship education, and personal finance.
+Sessions are delivered with consideration and compassion to the individual needs and experiences of our students.
 These lessons are most commonly delivered by our students form tutors to further support established staff-student relationships, optimising student comfort during challenging discussions.
 Students have one lesson per week in recognition of this subject’s importance for our cohorts.
 Success of PSHE knowledge is assessed through annual Student Safety surveys.